 What may help is to set small goals for yourself.
 For instance, you may want to set up small get-togethers with one or two others to start.
 Don’t feel the need to jump in the deep end right away, slowly acclimatize yourself to start.

 Getting Help for Your Anxiety

 We’ve all got to remember that we’ve faced a big trauma this past year and we must be gentle with ourselves.
 Life will feel normal once again.
 Until then, do the best you can do and ask for help when you need it.

 Speaking with a trained therapist can be highly effective for people dealing with stress and anxiety.
 A therapist can help you navigate your emotions and offer tools to move through the anxiety.

-If you would like to explore treatment options for your anxiety, please get in touch with me.
-I’d would be more than happy to discuss how I may be able to help.
+If you’d like to explore treatment options, please get in touch with me.
+I’d be more than happy to discuss how I may be able to help.